Asgaros/certified-aws-solutions-architect-professional/02-identity/saml.md

 - These users assume identity provider access role
 - SAML 2.0 - Security Assertion Markup Language
 - SAML 2.0 allows to **indirectly** use on-premise identities with AWS (console and CLI)
-- SAML 2.0 based identity federation is used when we have and enterprise based identity provider which is SAML 2.0 compatible
+- SAML 2.0 based identity federation is used when we have an enterprise based identity provider which is SAML 2.0 compatible
 - SAML 2.0 based federation is ideal when we have an existing identity management team managing access to other services including AWS
 - If we are looking to maintain a single source of truth and/or we have more than 5000 users, SAML 2.0 based federation is recommended to be used
 - Federation is using IAM Roles and AWS Temporary Credentials (12 hours validity)